ybeneito/cozy-konnector-directenergie/README.md

 To be able to run the connector, the cozy stack needs a connector which is built into only one file, without needing to npm install it, this will be a lot faster to install.

-There is a command in package.json to help you to do that : `npm run build`
+There is a command in package.json to help you to do that : `yarn build`

 This command uses [webpack] to bundle all the code needed by your connector into one file.

 This will generate an index.js file in the build directory and add all files the connector will need.

-You can deploy this build by using the specific script : `npm run deploy`
+You can deploy this build by using the specific script : `yarn deploy`

 This command will commit and push your build in the branch `build` fo your project.